vladkozlovskii/vladkozlovskii/README.md

 ### Hi there 👋
 My name is Vlad Kozlovskiy
 I work in marine ecology since 2008.
 Among other tasks I processed data on certain ecological groups, Set of methods: biodiversity indexes, similarities indexes, dimensionality reduction methods: MDS, PCA.
 I am interested in any kind of data processing and machine learning in general.
+Also I am interested in spatial visualisation of data.

 - 🔭 I’m currently working on ecological modeling of marine fauna
 - 🌱 I’m currently learning various aspects of machine learning and their mathematical basis